 BC Guide in Determining Fitness to Drive

-Driver fitness guidelines help OSMV and medical professionals better assess the effects that a medical condition or conditions have on the functions necessary for driving.
+Driver fitness guidelines help RoadSafetyBC and medical professionals better assess the effects that a medical condition or conditions, may have on the functions necessary for driving.
 The policies and procedures in the Guide are the result of a lengthy and intensive process.
-In March 2006, OSMV, in partnership with the BCMA, launched the Guide to Drive Project.
-Over the course of four years, the BCMA played an integral role in creating medical condition guidelines and a decision-making framework for OSMV.
-The Guide represents the BCMA and OSMV’s continuing commitment to anchor driver fitness determinations on the best- available evidence.
+In March 2006, RoadSafetyBC, in partnership with the BCMA, launched the Guide to Drive Project.
+Over the course of four years, the BCMA played an integral role in creating medical condition guidelines and a decision-making framework for RoadSafetyBC.
+The Guide represents the BCMA and RoadSafetyBC’s continuing commitment to anchor driver fitness determinations on the best- available evidence.
 In response to case law, the Guide presents an approach to driver fitness focused on functional ability to drive, rather than on diagnosis.

-To assist in determining an individual’s fitness to drive, the OSMV will mail a Driver Medical Examination Report (DMER) to an individual driver, and require them to have their physician complete it.
+To assist in determining an individual’s fitness to drive, RoadSafetyBC will mail a Driver Medical Examination Report (DMER) to an individual driver, and require them to have their physician complete it.
 Under the Motor Vehicle Act, it is the driver’s responsibility to ensure that their address is current.

 There are currently two types of DMER’s – blue forms which are sent to drivers with known, or suspected, medical conditions, and yellow forms which are sent to drivers when they turn 80 and every two years thereafter and to commercial drivers at specified intervals.

-OSMV reimburses physicians $75 for completing a blue DMER on a patient’s behalf.
+RoadSafetyBC reimburses physicians $75 for completing a blue DMER on a patient’s behalf.
 Information regarding how to claim that reimbursement is printed on the form.
 Patients are responsible for paying any surcharge which medical professionals may levy beyond $75 for completion of the DMER.
-OSMV does not reimburse for completion of a yellow DMER.
+RoadSafetyBC does not reimburse for completion of a yellow DMER.

-OSMV will also accept DMER’s completed by Nurse Practitioners licensed to practice in B.C.
+RoadSafetyBC will also accept DMER’s completed by Nurse Practitioners that are licensed to practice in Canada or the United States.

 Reporting a patient who may be unfit to drive

-Every legally qualified and registered psychologist, optometrist, medical practitioner and nurse practitioner has reporting obligations to the Superintendent of Motor Vehicles (OSMV) any patients who continue to drive after you have recommended they stop.
-Section 230 of The Motor Vehicle Act requires medical practitioners to report patients to the Office of the Superintendent of Motor Vehicles (OSMV) if:
+Every legally qualified and registered psychologist, optometrist, medical practitioner and nurse practitioner has reporting obligations to the Superintendent of Motor Vehicles.
+Specifically, Section 230 of the Motor Vehicle Act requires medical practitioners to report patients to the Office of the Superintendent of Motor Vehicles if:

 - a patient has a medical condition that makes it dangerous to the patient, or to the public, for the patient to drive a motor vehicle, and